Camber CEO Outdoor Equity Pledge Sparks Major Backlash

 In response to the allegations that no POC were consulted in the creation of Camber’s CEO Outdoor Equity Pledge, Buck has said that is simply not true.

-One such POC is Reggie Miller, Sr. Director, Inclusion and Diversity at VF Corporation and a Camber board member.
-“Camber Outdoors has taken great care to establish an open and active Workplace Equity Working Group and gather a broad range of stakeholders in developing the pledge, which was key to its success and has us enthusiastic about its potential,” says Miller.
+One such POC is Reggie Miller, senior director, inclusion and diversity at VF Corporation and a Camber board member.
+“Camber Outdoors has taken great care to establish an open and active Workplace Equity Working Group and gather a broad range of stakeholders in developing the pledge, which was key to its success and has us enthusiastic about its potential,” said Miller.
 “We are always open to engaging with additional organizations that share our focus on making our company and industry more inclusive and welcoming to all.”

 There were indeed at least two African American men (including Miller) and a woman of Asian descent on the advisory council.
 But many believe that more POC who have worked within the industry should have been more directly engaged in the process.